Lola T92/10: McNeil Engineering

 In 1995, McNeil Engineering would purchase a third T92/10 chassis, with chassis number HU03, for use in the Interserie championship.
 Although the Group C formula was technically dead, the car was still legal for use against modified open-wheel race cars.
 Driven by Canadian Robbie Stirling and retaining the Judd V10 engine originally built in 1992, the T92/10 would take its first overall win in 1996 at Brands Hatch, followed with another at the end of the season at Circuito de Albacete, earning McNeil Engineering third in the championship.
 The car scored one more victory at the Hungaroring in 1997 before McNeil Engineering decided to switch to the new International Sports Racing Series for the 1998 season.

 In order to comply with the new Sports Racer (SR) rules, similar to Le Mans Prototype (LMP) rules, the car had to be an open-cockpit sportscar.
 This required McNeil Engineering to remove the doors and roof from the car, although the windshield was mostly retained for aerodynamic purposes.
 A rollbar was added to the back in order to allow for driver safety.
 The large air scoop that had previously been on the roof was also removed and small vents were placed on the side of the cockpit to feed air to the engine.
 Because of the extensive modifications, McNeil Engineering renamed the car a Lola 981, although this was not an official designation from Lola.

 The car suffered many technical problems, managing to finish a mere two races that season.
 Partially through the season, the old Judd GV10 unit was replaced with a more modern, and of a slightly larger displacement, GV4 V10.
 However this would not be sufficient to overcome the technical problems faced by McNeil Engineering, as the car finished the season having only scored six points in total.
 The 981 competed at the same time that Lola's new SR prototype was debuting following a six-year hiatus, the B98/10.

 Following the disappointment of their open-cockpit effort, the 981 would be abandoned for 1999.
 However, the car was actually returned to its original closed cockpit form and reunited with its Judd GV10 engine, making the car known as the T92/10 once again and McNeil Engineering would re-enter the car in the Interserie championship for 2000.
 The car would manage another victory for its record in 2001 at the A1-Ring, before finally being retired from racing in 2002.
-This car is still retained by McNeil Engineering in the United Kingdom.
+This car was still retained by McNeil Engineering in the United Kingdom, until the company was dissolved on 30 March 2010.